top of page

 • Storage Solutions (shelves, baskets): $25–$120

-• Shop discount retailers like Target or Walmart for affordable, durable towels.
+• Discount Retailers: Shop Target or Walmart for affordable, durable towels that last.

-• Use wall-mounted organizers to maximize small bathroom spaces.
+• Vertical Storage: Use wall-mounted organizers to maximize small bathroom spaces and save floor space.

-• Repurpose mason jars or decorative baskets for stylish, low-cost storage.
+• Creative Organization: Repurpose mason jars or decorative baskets for stylish, low-cost storage solutions.

 • Lighting (lamps, ceiling fixtures): $50–$350